paytabscom/paytabs-ios-library-sample/README.md

 ```

 3. You are now ready to start payment and handle `PaymentManagerDelegate`
-	* for normal card payment use
+	* For normal card payment use:

 	```swift
     PaymentManager.startCardPayment(on: self,